SandyRodger/RB175_networked_applications/Austin_miller_rack_article.md

 # [Austin Miller's Article: Rack, pt 2](https://aumi9292.medium.com/rack-part-ii-5dc89e9d89d8)

-  - what qualifies a Ruby application to be a Rack middleware
+  - What qualifies a Ruby application to be a Rack middleware
-  - what middlewares can do for your application
+  - What middlewares can do for your application
-  - two Rack middleware applications for my_app.rb
+  - Two Rack middleware applications for my_app.rb

 ## What is Rack Middleware?